coder-hxl/x-crawl/README.md

 ## Features

 - **🔥 Asynchronous Synchronous** - Just change the mode property to toggle asynchronous or synchronous crawling mode.
-- **⚙️ Multiple purposes** - It can crawl pages, crawl interfaces, crawl files and poll crawls to meet the needs of various scenarios.
-- **☁️ Crawl SPA** - Crawl SPA (Single Page Application) to generate pre-rendered content (aka "SSR" (Server Side Rendering)).
+- **⚙️Multiple uses** - Supports crawling dynamic pages, static pages, interface data, files and polling operations.
-- **⚒️ Control Page** - Automate form submission, UI testing, keyboard input, event manipulation, open browser, etc.
+- **⚒️ Control page** - Crawling dynamic pages supports automated operations, keyboard input, event operations, etc.
 - **🖋️ Flexible writing style** - The same crawling API can be adapted to multiple configurations, and each configuration method is very unique.
 - **⏱️ Interval Crawling** - No interval, fixed interval and random interval to generate or avoid high concurrent crawling.
 - **🔄 Failed Retry** - Avoid crawling failure due to short-term problems, and customize the number of retries.
 - **➡️ Proxy Rotation** - Auto-rotate proxies with failure retry, custom error times and HTTP status codes.
 - **👀 Device Fingerprinting** - Zero configuration or custom configuration, avoid fingerprinting to identify and track us from different locations.
 - **🚀 Priority Queue** - According to the priority of a single crawling target, it can be crawled ahead of other targets.
-- **🧾 Capture Record** - Capture and record crawling, and use colored strings to remind in the terminal.
+- **🧾 crawl log** - Logs the crawl and uses colored string reminders at the terminal.
 - **🦾 TypeScript** - Own types, implement complete types through generics.

 ## Sponsor